-- Foundational Courses in Education (15 hours) - EDUC-1050 Intro to American Education or EDUC-1060 Intro to American Education for Public and Lutheran Educators - o EDUC-1070 Media and Technology for Classroom Teachers - EDUC-2020 Human and Cognitive Development (May be applied to SBS requirement in General Education) - o EDUC-2050 Teaching in Diverse Classrooms - o EDUC-2090 Characteristics & Instruction of Exceptional Learners - Prerequisites to Professional Education Courses - PSY-4110 Developmental Psych: Adolescence May be applied to SBS requirement in General Education - Professional Education Courses for Teacher Candidacy in Middle Grades Education: - Must be admitted to Teacher Candidacy to enroll in the professional methods coursework. - o EDMG-3000 Middle Grades: Development and Philosophy - EDMG-4220 Literacy Instruction in the Content Areas (cross-listed with EDSC 4220 Literacy Instruction in the Content Area) - EDMG-4922 Classroom Management & Professionalism for Elementary & Middle Grades (cross-listed with EDEL-4922) AND EDMG-4923 Assessment: Elementary & Middle Grades (cross-listed with EDEL-4923) OR - EDUC-4100 Foundations and Ethics of Education AND EDSC-4800 Assessment and Management: Middle and Secondary Levels - Middle Grades Methods Coursework in the subject area for endorsement: - o EDMG-4900 Content & Methods for Middle Grades Literacy - EDMG-4903 Content & Methods for Middle Grades Social Science - o EDMG-4905 Content & Methods for Middle Grades Mathematics - EDMG 49XX Content and Methods for Middle Grades/Secondary PE - EDMG-4907 Content & Methods for Middle Grades Science - o EDMG-4910 Content & Methods for Middle Grades Art - o EDMG-4912 Content & Methods for Middle Grades Geography - o MUS-4412 Music Methodologies and MUS-3883 Basic Conducting - Student Teaching Internship Semester (15 hours)
+- Foundational Courses in Education (15 hours) - EDUC-1050 Intro to American Education or EDUC-1060 Intro to American Education for Public and Lutheran Educators - EDUC-1070 Media and Technology for Classroom Teachers - EDUC-2020 Human and Cognitive Development (May be applied to SBS requirement in General Education) - EDUC-2050 Teaching in Diverse Classrooms - EDUC-2090 Characteristics & Instruction of Exceptional Learners - Prerequisites to Professional Education Courses - PSY-4110 Developmental Psych: Adolescence May be applied to SBS requirement in General Education - Professional Education Courses for Teacher Candidacy in Middle Grades Education: - Must be admitted to Teacher Candidacy to enroll in the professional methods coursework. - o EDMG-3000 Middle Grades: Development and Philosophy - EDMG-4220 Literacy Instruction in the Content Areas (cross-listed with EDSC 4220 Literacy Instruction in the Content Area) - EDMG-4922 Classroom Management & Professionalism for Elementary & Middle Grades (cross-listed with EDEL-4922) AND EDMG-4923 Assessment: Elementary & Middle Grades (cross-listed with EDEL-4923) OR - EDUC-4100 Foundations and Ethics of Education AND EDSC-4800 Assessment and Management: Middle and Secondary Levels - Middle Grades Methods Coursework in the subject area for endorsement: - o EDMG-4900 Content & Methods for Middle Grades Literacy - EDMG-4903 Content & Methods for Middle Grades Social Science or EDSC-4619 Content & Methods of Middle/Secondary Social Science - EDMG-4905 Content & Methods for Middle Grades Mathematics - EDMG 4901 Content and Methods for Middle Grades/Secondary PE

-- EDMG-4970 Student Teaching Internship Middle Grades - o EDUC-4985 edTPA Seminar and Colloquium.
-Taken with Student Teaching.
+- EDMG-4907 Content & Methods for Middle Grades Science or EDSC-4618 Content & Methods of Middle/Secondary Science - EDMG-4910 Content & Methods for Middle Grades Art EDSC-4601 Content and Methods of Middle/Secondary Art - EDMG-4912 Content & Methods for Middle Grades Geography - MUS-4412 Music Methodologies and MUS-3883 Basic Conducting - Student Teaching Internship Semester (15 hours) - EDMG-4970 Student Teaching Internship Middle Grades - o EDUC-4985 edTPA Seminar and Colloquium (taken with Student Teaching)

 The Student Teaching Intern is in an elementary classroom every day for the 16-week semester under the guidance of a classroom cooperating teacher.
-The intern will be supported and evaluated by the university supervisor.
+The intern will be supported and evaluated by the University supervisor.
 Candidates must meet the requirements for: